fnachon/libmolgrid/README.md

 sudo make install
 ```

-The build system detects Apple Silicon automatically and compiles the Metal shaders
-(`src/metal/shaders.metal`) into a `.metallib` that is embedded in the library.
+The Metal shaders (`src/metal/shaders.metal`) are compiled automatically into a
+`.metallib` during the build.
 No CUDA installation is required.

+On Apple Silicon, GPU and CPU share unified memory — no explicit host↔device
+copies occur at runtime.

+### Run Tests

-**Run tests** (must be run from the `build/bin/` directory so relative data paths resolve):
+Tests must be run from the `build/bin/` directory so that relative data paths resolve correctly:

 ```bash
 cd build/bin